 The surname Aiguillon was first found in Cumberland where they were Lords of the Manor of Aglionby from very ancient times.
 They were descended from Ranulph, Earl of Carlisle, Lord of Cumberland and Carlisle, who exchanged the earldom of Chester for that of Carlisle.
 The Earls of Chester were previously viscounts of Bessin in the department of Calvados in Normandy.
 The first in Cumberland about 1150 was Walter de Aguilon.

 The township of Linstock in Cumberland was home to the family in later years.
 "A little north-eastward of Linstock is Drawdykes Castle, originally erected with the materials of the Roman wall, which crossed its site, and partially rebuilt in the seventeenth century, by John Aglionby, Esq., recorder of Carlisle, who placed on the battlements three Roman stone busts, which yet remain: this ancient seat is now a farmhouse."

-Important Dates for the Aiguillon family
+Early History of the Aiguillon family